Skip to main content

 Rhodri is the founder and Director of Why Philanthropy Matters.

-He is a well-known thinker and commentator on philanthropy and civil society issue, and is regularly invited to write and speak about them for a wide range of audiences.
+He is a well-known thinker and commentator on philanthropy and civil society issues, and is regularly invited to write and speak about them for a wide range of audiences.

 He also hosts the popular Philanthropisms podcast.

-He has published two books: What is Philanthropy For?
+Rhodri has published three books: Rich Expectations: Why rich people give (with Beth Breeze & Theresa Lloyd, DSC, 2025) What is Philanthropy For?
 (Bristol University Press, 2023) and Public Good by Private Means: How philanthropy shapes Britain (Alliance Publishing Trust, 2016)

 Rhodri graduated from the University of Oxford with a first-class degree in Mathematics and Philosophy and embarked upon an academic career before migrating into public policy work, where he has spent the last 15 years figuring out how much more he still has to learn about philanthropy.